 OSHA’s “Three C’s” for fuel and dust fire avoidance :

-• Contain dust within equipment, systems or rooms that are built and operated to safely handle combustible dust.
+• Contain dust within the equipment, systems, or rooms that are built and operated to safely handle combustible dust.

 • Clean work areas, overhead surfaces and concealed spaces frequently and thoroughly using safe housekeeping methods

-to remove combustible dusts not captured or contained
+to remove combustible dust not captured or contained

 To underscore their prevention initiatives, OSHA included in their publication, NFPA 654, Standard for the Prevention

 of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.

 The following are just some of NFPA’s dust control recommendations: